gnribeiro/wp_gnr/README.md

 ### Lang Config

-If your theme is multilang, there is also Configuration file (lang.php).
+If your theme is multilang, there is also configuration file (lang.php).

 ```sh
      return array(